zukunft/zukunft.com/docs/code_functions_all.md

     \-- add
         \-- change_link - similar to add_link, but additional fix the references as a text for fast displaying
     \-- load_changed_objects
-        \-- change_log_list - set on each change of this list what the change log itself does not contain: the name of t he
+        \-- change_log_list - TODO Prio 2 instead of using an array for $other_values create a helper class with vars
     \-- views_array
         \-- sandbox_related - the views that can show the object for the views tab of the object page; the list is
     \-- changes_array